Ryan93075/Login-page/README.md

 MySQL----> Run in port 8081

-How To Run

-Install backend dependencies:
+# Install backend dependencies:

   cd backend
   npm install

-Install frontend dependencies:
+# Install frontend dependencies:

   cd ../frontend
   npm install

-Running with Docker
+# Running with Docker:

-Build Docker images for the backend and frontend.
+# Build Docker images for the backend and frontend:

   docker-compose build
 Start the containers in the docker engine.